aurerere/portfolio/public/files/projects/op_clac/en.md

 ### Pitch

 ---
 _[Clac des Doigts](https://clacdesdoigts.com/)_ is a digital concierge company.
-It eases the daily lives of its users by offering a multitude of services, responding to any request as long as it is legal and feasible.<br>
+It makes the daily lives of its users easier by offering them a multitude of services; it responds to any request as long as it is legal and feasible.<br>
-During my internship, I had the opportunity to work on their order management software with considerable autonomy.
+As part of my internship, I had the chance to work on their order management software, with a fairly large autonomy.
-I continue to work on it as a freelancer to this day.
+I continue, even today, to work on it as a freelancer.

-The application is constructed as an extension of the CRM software _[Front](https://front.com/)_, used by _Clac des Doigts_.
+The application is built as an extension of the _[Front](https://front.com/)_ CRM software, used by _Clac des Doigts_.

 ### Pictures